Modern Slavery Act Statement

 The Group will strive to improve its practices and to ensure that those we work with, including our partners, do so as well.
 The Group, as a national organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

-This statement, relating to the financial year ending 31 March 2022, is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the ‘Act’) and outlines the steps we have taken as an organisation to assess our operations and supply chain and mitigate any risk of slavery and human trafficking.
+This statement, relating to the financial year ending 31 March 2023, is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the ‘Act’) and outlines the steps we have taken as an organisation to assess our operations and supply chain and mitigate any risk of slavery and human trafficking.
 The Group is committed to conducting business ethically and responsibly and fully support the aims of the Act and associated standards such as the UN Guiding Principles on Business and Human Rights.
 We are committed to tackling slavery and human trafficking wherever we can.
 The Executive Team and the Board will review and oversee implementation of the modern slavery statement.
 It sets the Group approach for modern slavery compliance by our colleagues across the business and, where relevant, in the Group corporate functions.
-The Executive Team manages the composition and publication of our annual statement and provide updates to management as well as the Board.
+The Executive Team manages the composition and publication of our annual statement and provide updates to staff as well as the Board.

 Organisational Structure and Supply Chains